Connway/Shibboleth/README.txt

 A lot of data structures' member variables are organized for memory instead of hotness.
 This could have performance implications if cache misses are frequent.

-GameStates DLL takes a while to link sometimes.